-COVID-19 or the coronavirus was discovered as a new virus in December 2019.
+COVID-19, or the coronavirus, was discovered as a new virus in December 2019.
 It was first found at an animal market in Wuhan, China.
 It has spread around the world, traveling from the affected country to other places in the world.
 It has been horrifying since the lockdown period started in the maximum countries of the world.
 The effect in Italy and the United States Of America is vast.
 More than a million people have been affected across the globe.

 The classic symptoms of COVID-19 are fever, cough, shortness of breath, headache, myalgia, sore throat, etc.

 It has been one of the contagious diseases, and it tends to affect the respiratory system of the body very much.
 The source of the illness remains unidentified yet.
-The complete pathophysiology of the disease has also not established well yet.
+The complete pathophysiology of the disease has also not been established well yet.
 There are also no vaccines or medicines found to treat and prevent the disease.
-Studies and research have been going on throughout the world to relive our healthy lives from this pandemic situation.
+Studies and research have been going on throughout the world to relieve our healthy lives from this pandemic situation.

-Lupus or the systemic lupus erythematosus (SLE) is a chronic autoimmune disease that can affect multiple organs, of unknown etiology.
+Lupus, or the systemic lupus erythematosus (SLE), is a chronic autoimmune disease that can affect multiple organs of unknown etiology.
 In this disease, a person's immune system affects a person's tissues and organs.
 The most affected body parts of this disease are joints, kidneys, blood cells, brain, heart, and lungs.

 The most significant sign of lupus is a butterfly rash that appears on the face, prominently in the cheek regions of the affected individuals.
 SLE can be genetic, but infections can also trigger it.
 This is more common in women than in men.
 The range of symptoms in SLE ranges from being mild, moderate, and severe.
 The most commonly presented symptoms are fatigue, fever, joint pain, stiffness, swelling, photosensitivity mediated skin rash, Raynaud's phenomenon, shortness of breath, chest pain, headaches, confusion, and memory loss.
 It is more important to note that, despite having many common symptoms, people with SLE tend to present unique symptoms.
 Not all patients need to have the same manifestations of the disease.